sugarlabs/musicblocks/Debugging.md

 run in *Playback Slow* mode.
 When the *Hide* block is encountered, the blocks are hidden and the program resumes running at full speed.

-## 6. Browser Console
+## 6. Browser console

-As Music Blocks runs, some debugging information is written to the Browser Console, such as the notes being played and comments (See the *Comment* block above).
+As Music Blocks runs, some debugging information is written to the browser console, such as the notes being played and comments (See the *Comment* block above).
 The console can be accessed by typing `Ctrl-Shift-J` on most web browsers.